klouisbrother/ba-kyma-prototype/4.3.3_connection/README.md

 Within this chapter the following steps have been performed:

-* Connect Commerce-Mock as external application
+* Connect SAP-Commerce-Mock as external application
 * Create the event trigger

 This setup of the connection is documented below.

-## Connect Commerce-Mock as external application
+## Connect SAP-Commerce-Mock as external application

 After provisioning the microservice and the SAP-Commerce-Mock, the systems have to be connected.
 The configuration is shown in the Kyma Runtime environment UI.